Oh My God (Kaiser Chiefs song): Music videos

 Two music videos were released for "Oh My God": one for its initial 2004 release and one for its 2005 reissue, both directed by Charlie Paul, in between having also worked with the Kaiser Chiefs for the original music video for their follow-up single "I Predict a Riot".

 The first video for "Oh My God", in promotion of its original 2004 release, with 3D Animations by the English animation company Unanico Studios, depicts 3D avatars of the Kaiser Chiefs traveling on a ferry in a sea where they encounter various objects floating within it, including a chair, a Publicity stunt with the band's original logo, a coffee cup with Brown eyeballs, and a Tyrannosaurus rex, before a swarm of butterflies fly towards them, causing hardness to see for the band members, causing the ferry to spin and teleport into the sky as the song reaches its chorus.
-After this ends, the ferry lands back on the water and the band members regain control, arriving in a snowy, Artic area where they encounter a Pac-Man-like character, in reference to the lyric "Come back stronger than a powered-up Pac-Man", before the ferry teleports to the sky again, with the band then arriving in Outer space, followed by drummer Nick Hodgson's avatar miming the chorus, before fading out and ending.
+After this ends, the ferry lands back on the water and the band members regain control, arriving in a snowy, Arctic area where they encounter a Pac-Man-like character, in reference to the lyric "Come back stronger than a powered-up Pac-Man", before the ferry teleports to the sky again, with the band then arriving in Outer space, followed by drummer Nick Hodgson's avatar miming the chorus, before fading out and ending.

 The second, more widely-circulated video for "Oh My God", in promotion of the 2005 reissue, depicts the Kaiser Chiefs miming to the song with toy instruments in an abandoned toy store, intercut with footage of the band performing the song in a room with their actual instruments, an Arctic iceberg, setting up a communication device and trying to stay warm, hanging out with a harem in a Bedouin tent, visiting a vintage library in Paris, and a martial arts retreat, before line animations overlay the footage in the final scenes of the video.